mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 and parsing of the messages once collected.
 See David Humphreys talk on logging.
 However, when I talk about logging the message at the boundaries of the component in this context we want to maintain as much of the original format and semantics of the message as possible, including if possible, the ordering of the messages.
-Typically logging the messages at the boundary of the system will involve writing the message to a datastore in it's raw format.
+Typically logging the messages at the boundary of the system will involve writing the message to a data store in it's raw format.
 The simplest way to do this is simply to serialise the message directly to disk in a file as any attempt to coerce it into a different schema for a database is inherently more likely to lose the original format and order.